 How does teaching English online to adults work?

-While many people choose to teach English to children online through companies such as VIPKid or Qkids, this isn’t for everyone.
+While teaching English to children online through companies such as VIPKid or Qkids is one of the best freelancing opportunities for beginners, it’s not for everyone.

 Firstly, this form of work includes lesson plans and required teaching goals, which can feel overwhelming (even if some companies provide them for you).